-Spoiler alert: Cap never once takes his shirt off in this movie.
+Spoiler alert: Cap never once takes his shirt off

 by Thom Yee

 A man, any man, may appear without aggression, at least may seem without aggression at first.
 Whether a man loses his sense of aggression without proper outlet, whether a man learns that society would sooner reward reasoned thought than barbaric action, whether a man’s natural aggression is sapped from him as he finds that only quiet conduct has been deemed acceptable, a man is told to be calm and collected and apply his other talents to win the day.
 But deep, deep down, down inside, a man knows that whatever the situation, even if the other man has more money, wields more power, or has reached the adulation that can only come from a celebrated status, a man knows that the only thing that ever mattered and ever will matter was that he would win in a fight against the other man.
 That’s what makes a man a man.
 Or an Iron Man.
 Or a Spider-Man.

 The idea of superheroes fighting each other before teaming up to take on the real bad guy is one of the hoariest old tropes of superhero fiction, and as foolish, overzealous, and unnecessary as it may seem, let’s face it, we all love to watch a fight, the more superpowered the better.
 It’s inside of us, innate, a desire to assert ourselves and claim dominance, and when we don’t have that ability ourselves, we leave it to our champions, our superheroes, to do it for us.
 Even when talking things out almost always makes more sense.
 Or at least usually leads to fewer hard feelings.